Best Postpartum Essentials for Mom and Baby’s Well-Being

 As a new but hurtful experience, peeing will sting for the first week or so after giving birth.
 This happens especially if you have stitches.
 Having a “Peri Bottle” in hand filled with warm water every time you use the restroom helps decrease the stingy pain.

-There are many types of Peri bottle you can use here, but I recommend the Frida Mom Upside Down Peri bottle for postpartum care.
-It’s Upside Down ergonomic design is made to be held upside down with an angled neck for a comfortable continuous stream of relief in the right spot.
+There are many types of Peri bottles you can use here, but I recommend the Frida Mom Upside Down Peri bottle for postpartum care.
+Its Upside Down ergonomic design is made to be held upside down with an angled neck for a comfortable continuous stream of relief in the right spot.

 Rated 4.3/5 by 1300+ satisfied mothers!
 Get yours here.

-If through your daily life, you’re needing some major relief down there, I suggest you go with Dermoplast Pain Relieving Spray.
-Use it a few times a day to help your pelvic floor healing.
+If through your daily life, you need some major relief down there, I suggest you go with Dermoplast Pain Relieving Spray.
+Use it a few times a day to help your pelvic floor heal.

-What do you think of a pant that has stretchy waistbands and a drop crotch that will offer you comfortably wear those maxi pads during the postpartum recovery?
-If I was in the postpartum period, I’d have bought em right away.
+What do you think of a pant that has stretchy waistbands and a drop crotch that will allow you to comfortably wear those maxi pads during the postpartum recovery?
+If I was in the postpartum period, I’d have bought them right away.

 This cream will be your dream cream once you use it to prevent and treat cracked nipples.
 I don’t know if you could get it at the nearest clinic but it’s available for less than $10 at Amazon.

 - A breast pump: empowers you to provide breast milk for your baby while accommodating your unique lifestyle and needs.
 It’s a tool that can support your breastfeeding journey, ensuring your baby receives the nourishment they need even when you can’t be there in person.

 Breast Milk Storage Bags: These bags are used to store breast milk in the freezer for future use when you’re away from your baby.